Peach Raspberry Smoothie with Yogurt

 Top tips for making smoothies

-• This raspberry peach smoothie is thick enough to serve as a smoothie bowl!
+• Serve as a smoothie bowl!
 If you want it even thicker, use slightly less milk (start with 1/4 cup and only add more if needed).

 Raspberry peach smoothie bowl with fresh peaches, raspberries and granola toppings.